 County, and beyond.
 Our members love gardening, have very diverse interests

 and gardening experience, and enjoy many activities throughout the year.
-The
+Our

-THC Program includes two plant exchanges, two potluck dinners, a local
+THC Calendar of Events includes lectures, two plant exchanges, two potluck dinners,

 half are for members only.
 And for $12, you can’t go wrong!
 Join us and